 We have adopted a majority voting policy where any nominee proposed for election as a director is required to forthwith tender their resignation if the director receives more withheld votes than for votes (i.e., a majority of withheld votes) at any meeting where shareholders vote on the uncontested election of directors.
 An uncontested election means the number of director nominees for election is the same as the number of directors to be elected to the Board.
 Within 90 days of the relevant shareholders' meeting, the Board will make its determination whether or not to accept the resignation and issue a press release either announcing the resignation of the director or explaining the reasons justifying its decision not to accept the resignation.
-The Board will accept the resignation absent exceptional circumstances.
+The Board will accept the resignation absent exceptional circumstances and such resignation will be effective when accepted by the Board.
 A director who tenders a resignation pursuant to this policy will not participate in any meeting of the Board or any committee at which the resignation is considered.